-Visiting Africa again in 1929, he became intrigued with some strange rock formations, which subsequently became such an important part of his imagery.
+Visiting Africa again in 1929, he became intrigued by some strange rock formations, which subsequently became such an important part of his imagery.
 He exhibited extensively in the 1930s in solo and group Surrealist shows in Paris, New York, London and Brussels.
-In 1939, Tanguy met the American painter, Kay Sage, and married her shortly afterwards.
+In 1939, Tanguy met the American painter, Kay Sage, and married her shortly afterward.

 With the fall of Paris, they left for the United States, settling in Connecticut where he became the protagonist of American Surrealism.
 He was fascinated on a trip to the South West to discover actual geography so similar to the boundless, desolate landscapes that he continued to paint.
 In 1942, he participated in the Artists in Exile show at the Pierre Matisse Gallery in New York and continued showing there regularly.